Skip to main content

 Far more powerful and capable of a great deal more than ‘traditional’ computers, quantum computers may be the natural next step in technological development.
 However, they also pose a considerable risk to existing cybersecurity measures.

-Here, we take a look at whether developments in quantum computing and quantum cryptography will result in the creation of appropriate security technology, or whether they will put individuals, businesses and governments in unprecedented danger.
+Here, we take a look at whether developments in quantum computing and quantum cryptography will result in the creation of appropriate security technology, or whether they will put individuals, businesses and government software in unprecedented danger.

 The Risks